flemm0/PM_566/02-assignment/README.md

 are positively correlated in each of the towns in the data set.
-Additionally, towns such as Alpine and Riverside have a relatively low positive slope, whereas towns such as San Dimas, Lake Elsinore, and Upland much steeper positive slopes.
-This suggests that the positive correlation between bmi and fev varies by region.
+Additionally, towns such as Alpine and Riverside have a relatively low positive slope, whereas towns such as San Dimas, Lake Elsinore, and Upland have steeper positive slopes.
+This suggests that the positive correlation between body mass index and forced expiratory volume varies slightly by region.

 ###### 2. Stacked histograms of FEV by BMI category and FEV by smoke/gas exposure.
 Use different color schemes than the ggplot default.